What does a Marketing Manager do?

 Responsibilities:

-- Develop and implement comprehensive marketing strategies to achieve business objectives.
+- Develop, implement, and manage comprehensive marketing strategies to achieve business objectives.

-- Conduct market research and analyze market trends to identify opportunities for growth.
+- Conduct market research to identify new opportunities and trends.

-- Collaborate with cross-functional teams including sales, product development, and customer service to ensure marketing efforts align with overall business goals.
+- Collaborate with the sales team to ensure marketing efforts align with sales goals.

 Qualifications

-- Bachelor’s degree in Marketing, Business Administration, or a related field.
+- Bachelor’s degree in Marketing, Business, or a related field; MBA preferred.

 - Minimum of 5 years of experience in marketing management, with a proven track record of successful marketing campaigns.

-- Strong understanding of digital marketing, SEO, SEM, social media, and email marketing.
+- Strong understanding of digital marketing, SEO, SEM, and social media strategies.

 Is becoming a Marketing Manager a good career path?